 The core of the method is the trivium, a division of learning into three.
 Children study elements of each phase simultaneously, but the teaching style is specific to the brain’s natural development for each age.

 The Association of Classical Christian Schools lists over 200 schools as members.
-I suggest that you explore individual school websites to understand what they teach and how they teach it.
-The principles which the association proclaims on its website ring true for most private and independent schools.
+I suggest you explore individual school websites to understand what they teach and how they teach it.
+The association's principles on its website ring true for most private and independent schools.
 For example, the use of teaching time:

 When schools conform to state graduation requirements, a “common core,” or standardized tests based in the common core, much of their academic program is dictated.
 This pushes out classical Christian method and content from a 6-hour academic day.
 Independent ACCS schools know the dangers replacement can pose, and they are free to pursue their mission in the classroom.